blacksails/mysql_backup/README.md

 - Use convention of naming rsync backup dir the hostname of the machine from which the backup comes from
 - Make a flag for transfering untrasfered files, or make retries automatic
 - Make a logfile for failures
+- Change the way check_if_root works, so that the script can be run with sudo or simply su.